flowjs/flow.js/README.md

 * `testChunks` Make a GET request to the server for each chunks to see if it already exists.
 If implemented on the server-side, this will allow for upload resumes even after a browser crash or even a computer restart.
 (Default: `true`)
 * `preprocess` Optional function to process each chunk before testing & sending.
 To the function it will be passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
 * `changeRawDataBeforeSend` Optional function to change Raw Data just before the XHR Request can be sent for each chunk.
 To the function, it will be passed the chunk and the data as a Parameter.
 Return the data which will be then sent to the XHR request without further modification.
 (Default: `null`).
 This is helpful when using FlowJS with [Google Cloud Storage](https://cloud.google.com/storage/docs/json_api/v1/how-tos/multipart-upload).
 Usage example can be seen [#276](https://github.com/flowjs/flow.js/pull/276).
 (For more, check issue [#170](https://github.com/flowjs/flow.js/issues/170)).
-* `initFileFn` Optional function to initialize the fileObject.
+* `initFileFn` Optional (asynchronous) function to initialize the fileObject.
 To the function it will be passed a FlowFile and a FlowChunk arguments.
 * `readFileFn` Optional function wrapping reading operation from the original file.
 To the function it will be passed the FlowFile, the startByte and endByte, the fileType and the FlowChunk.
 * `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
 (Default: `null`)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `0`)